Skip to content

 Dental treatment abroad can be safe and high-quality — but safety depends almost entirely on the clinic you choose, not the country itself.
 The single most important factor is whether the clinic operates under a recognised regulatory framework that holds it accountable for its work.

-Quick answer: Treatment abroad is safe when the clinic is EU-regulated, uses recognised implant and crown brands, employs qualified specialists, and provides a written warranty with EU-wide aftercare.
+Quick answer: Treatment abroad is safe when the clinic is EU-regulated, uses recognised implant and crown brands, employs qualified specialists, and provides proper aftercare and stands behind its work.
 Verify those four things before you book.

 What does "safe" actually depend on?